Just like a deep lake,

 By regular daily practice the chattering, unruly mind gradually becomes calmer and develops clarity.
 The way our mind works becomes less confusing to us and we begin to understand the habits of mind that hold us back from happiness and freedom.
 We become kinder to ourselves and those around us.
 Meditation is a practical matter: increased awareness brings an ability to make the most of ourselves in our daily lives.

-The Richmond Samatha meditation class meets every Thursday evening at 7.30pm at the peaceful Richmond Quaker Meeting House in central Richmond.
+The Richmond Samatha meditation class is on its Easter holiday at the moment.
+We will restart on Thursday 27 April 2017 at the peaceful Richmond Quaker Meeting House in central Richmond.
 Instruction is given in Samatha meditation and on mindfulness of breathing, in particular.

 The address is: Richmond Quaker Meeting House, Retreat Road, Richmond TW9 1NN.
 To view a map, please click here.